Renault Clio hatchback - MPG, running costs & CO2

 The Clio’s engine range offers low running costs and the hybrid should appeal to business drivers

 The Clio's new underpinnings helped future-proof the popular French model and allowed for the introduction of a hybrid model.
 That hybrid now sits alongside just one other petrol engine, offered with a manual gearbox.
 What you won’t see is a fully electric Clio to rival the Peugeot e-208, at least for the time being – that role instead falls to the popular Renault ZOE.
 Instead, the E-Tech hybrid is much cheaper to buy than the ZOE and can drive in its EV mode much of the time when you’re in town.

 Renault Clio MPG & CO2

-Unlike the model before it, the Renault Clio now comes with a five-year warranty, rivaling Toyota and Hyundai.
+Unlike the model before it, the Renault Clio now comes with a five-year warranty, rivaling Hyundai.
 It is unlimited in the first two years, with a 100,000-mile limit thereafter.
 This is longer than the three-year warranty that comes standard with a Ford Fiesta, Peugeot 208 or Volkswagen Polo and buyers also get three years of roadside assistance cover.

 Renault scored well for servicing costs in our latest Driver Power survey, largely thanks to its cheap servicing plans.
 These are bundled as ‘EasyLife Packs’ that include routine maintenance for three years/30,000 miles or four years/40,000 miles for a set price.

 Which Is Best?

 - Name1.6 E-TECH Hybrid 140 Play 5dr Auto

 - Gearbox typeSemi-auto